WICG/webpackage/draft-yasskin-httpbis-origin-signed-exchanges-impl.md

 * Define a CAA parameter to opt into certificate issuance, which CAs need to enforce after May 1.
 * Limit lifetimes of certificates issued after May 1 to 90 days.
+* Accept-Signature and same-origin responses are removed.

 Vs. {{I-D.yasskin-http-origin-signed-responses-05}}:

 * Versions in file signatures and context strings are "b3".
-* Signed exchanges cannot be transmitted using HTTP/2 Push.
+* Signed exchanges can only be transmitted in the application/signed-exchange format, not HTTP/2 Push or plain HTTP request/response pairs.
+* The Accept-Signature request header isn't used.
 * Removed non-normative sections.
 * Only 1 signature is supported.
 * Removed support for ed25519 signatures.